mobprotocol/mob-cloud/README.md

 ## Settlement

-The matching event accrues settlements which are appended to the Settlement stack.
+The matching process accrues settlements which are appended to the Settlement queue.
+The Settlement ledger is implemented as a Last-in First-out stack.

 ## Security Analysis